dyoder/archived.pirate/README.md

 Pirate is definitely a work in progress.

-Presently, one transport (Redis, doing a nice job of pretending to be a DHT), three messaging channels (simple messaging, queues, pub-sub), and one messaging pattern (request-reply) are supported.
+Presently, one transport (Redis, doing a nice job of pretending to be a DHT), three messaging channels (simple messaging, queues, pub-sub), and two messaging patterns (request-reply, dispatcher-worker) are supported.

 ## Installation